Mar 05, 2026

 Legal basis for the data processing

-Legal basis for processing your as supplier or service provider personal data mostly is preparation for conclusion of a contract or execution of a contract.
-If the contract will be or is concluded with legal person the legal basis of processing your as contact person’s or representative’s personal data is legitimate interest, namely communication with you in relation to the contract and documentation of communication processes.
+Legal basis for processing your personal data as a supplier or service provider is mostly the preparation for the conclusion of a contract or execution of a contract.
+If the contract will be or is concluded with a legal person, the legal basis of processing your personal data as a contact person or representative’s personal data is legitimate interest, namely communication with you in relation to the contract and documentation of communication processes.

 Categories of personal data we process